 We have demonstrated that our drug candidates, PLX-100, -200, and -300, are PPARα agonists, and thus can upregulate TFEB expression in brain cells.
 Our drug candidates also upregulate TFEB expression when tested in combination with all trans retinoic acid (ATRA), an agonist of RXRα by the formation of a PPARα/ RXRα heterodimer.

-Polaryx’s® platform technology can be applied to treat lysosomal storage disorders and neurodegenerative disorders in which cellular toxic wastes are responsible for the disease pathogenesis.
+Polaryx’s® platform technology can be applied to treat lysosomal storage disorders in which cellular toxic wastes are responsible for the disease pathogenesis.

 Neuronal Ceroid Lipofuscinosis (NCL)